MoamenSoroor/book-reviews-api/README.md

-# Book Reviews API app with Nodejs
+# Book Reviews API

-ITI Nodejs Course Project, Book Reviews API that allow API consumer to register, login, add book, list books with its Reviews, review book with 1-5 stars, and write a comment on a book.
+ITI Nodejs Course Project, Book Reviews API that allows API consumer to register, login, then he can use private API that allows him to:
+- add a book to the system.
+- rate a book(five stars system).
+- write a comment on a book.
+- favour a book [1=reading, 2=currently reading, 3=read].
+- list books he created.
+- list books he favored.
+- list books he rated.
+- list books he wrote a comment on it. also, there is a public API that allows consumers to:
+- list all books in the system
+- access specific book with its id.
+- access specific book with its full details.
 ## Technologies used:
   NodeJs – Express – mongoose - mongodb